eBay/tsv-utils/tsv-select/README.md

 $ tsv-select data*.tsv -H --fields 1,2,4-7,14
 ```

 Reordering fields and managing headers are useful enhancements over `cut`.
-However, much of the motivation for writing it was to explore the D programming language and provide a comparison point against other common approaches to this task.
+However, much of the motivation for writing `tsv-select` was to explore the D programming language and provide a comparison point against other common approaches to this task.
 Code for `tsv-select` is bit more liberal with comments pointing out D programming constructs than code for the other tools.
 As an unexpected benefit, `tsv-select` is faster than other implementations of `cut` that are available.

 See the [tsv-select reference](../docs/ToolReference.md#tsv-select-reference) for details.